Giro4c/Beat-And-Rhythm-UE/README.md

 #### Rhythm Subsystem

 A subsystem linked to the beat subsystem.
 It allows to detect whether an action was performed on the beat.
-Actions don't need to be frame prefect, includes a time margin (before and after the beat).
+Actions don't need to be frame prefect, includes a time margin (before and after the beat) editable in the global settings "Beat & Rhythm".

 There is also a streak system:
 - Streak is increased (+1) if the action is on the beat.
 (Within the margin)